ConsortiumGARR/ssp-loganalysis/README.md

 **The script is applicable to those who have enabled the Authentication Process Filter "[statistics:StatisticsWithAttribute](https://simplesamlphp.org/docs/contrib_modules/statistics/authproc_statisticswithattribute.html)" on the Identity Provider.**

-To determine if your SimpleSAMLphp installation has the required Authentication Process Filter enabled, which is required by this HOWTO, check the following files:
+To determine if your SimpleSAMLphp instance has the required Authentication Process Filter enabled, required by this HOWTO, check your `metadata/saml20-idp-hosted.php` and find out the following `authproc`:

-* `metadata/saml20-idp-hosted.php`

 ```php
 45 => [